TUNING ACCURACY & GUARANTEE

 Peterson tuners, having the mechanical rotating disc and flashing bulb displays, are utilized.
 These devices are:

 capable of instantaneously showing exact pitch in a fraction of a second.
-This means the eye can immediately discern whether the pitch is sharp or flat without guess work.
+This means the eye can immediately discern whether the pitch is sharp, flat, or in perfect tune without guess work.

 The pitch standard is typically A-440Hz for bass marimbas, marimbas and vibes, and A-442Hz for xylophones and orchestra bells.

 Bars are tuned between 68 and 72-degrees F. Several readings are taken on the entire bar set throughout the tuning process.
 The tuning tolerance is within +1/-0 cents.

 The precision required of musical instrument tuning is accomplished by dividing the octave into extremely small divisions called "cents."
 There are 1,200 cents per octave or 100 cents per half step (e.g. C to C#, C# to D, etc.).
 It is these fractional sub-divisions that the strobe tuner is aligned with and which makes accurate pitch measurement possible.

 Why A-440 and why A-442?
 The difference in these pitch standards has to do with the ear's ability to perceive higher pitches as being in tune.
 Typically, pitches in the higher octaves tend to be heard or perceived as flat.
 A-442 is a compensation technique that makes higher register xylophones and orchestra bells sound "more in tune," as well as the ear perceiving these tones as being "brighter" sounding.

 Note: Technically A-442 is about 7 cents sharper than an instruments tuned to A-440.